mobizt/Firebase-ESP-Client/src/README.md

 Call [FirebaseData object].dataType to get the type of data that successfully stored in the database.

-Call [FirebaseData object].jsonData and [FirebaseData object].jsonDataPtr to get the JSON data that stored on the defined node.

 ```cpp
 bool setJSON(FirebaseData *fbdo, const char *path, FirebaseJson *json);